ruby/reline/doc/for_users.md

 ## In Brief

-Each table in this section summarizes a group or related Reline commands:
+Each table in this section summarizes a group of related Reline commands:

 - *Command*: the keys for the command.
-- *Repeat?*: whether a [repeat count][specifying numeric arguments] may be given.
+- *Repeat?*: whether a [repeat count][repeat count] may be given.
 - *Undo?*: whether the action may be [undone][undo command].
 - *Action*: the action to be taken.

+Details for the commands are at the links.

 [Moving the cursor][commands for moving the cursor]: